reedmayhew18/qoi-py/README.md

 *"It's not slow, it's contemplative."*

-Typical performance on a modern machine: (Tested on standard Colab instance)
+Typical performance on a modern machine: (Tested on a standard Google Colab instance)
 - **512x512 RGB image**: ~560ms encoding, ~571ms decoding
 - **1920x1080 RGBA image**: ~2284ms encoding, ~2969ms decoding
 - **Your patience**: Tested, but not broken